gwfellows/High-Impact-Engineers.github.io/README.md

 - verify that the project shows up properly on the BOLOHIP page
 - commit your changes
 - make a pull request

+You can also make pull requests to existing pages to improve them.

 If that seems like too much work (or if you don't feel confident with using git), you can also just [create an Issue](https://github.com/High-Impact-Engineers/High-Impact-Engineers.github.io/issues) and use the label `new bolohip entry`.
 It just might take a while for someone to get to it.